-Prerequisites: B or higher in Statistics 161, 162, or 163.
+Grade of B or higher in STAT 161, 162, or 163.

-STAT 360X: Probability & Statistics
+STAT 360X: Probability and Statistics

 An introduction to the mathematical theories of probability and statistics, including some topics such as combinatorial methods, conditional probability and independence, discrete and continuous random variables, expectation, simple and multiple regression, analysis of variance, contingency tables, time series, logistic regression, and experimental design.